 I am happy to write academic letters of recommendation for those students who have worked hard and done well in my classes.
 It is important that you follow certain guidelines so that I will have time to write a letter that will enhance your application.
 All of the following should be provided to me in writing, via email (do not use Canvas for recommendation requests).
 Please make sure ALL the requested information is in ONE document.
 Be aware that students do not have direct access to my recommendation, though some applications may allow you to access the letter.
 Please do not ask me to send letters directly to you.

 The instructions below are for ACADEMIC letter requests.
 If you have a request for a letter for a scholarship or EOP, please consider asking a teacher outside of Anatomy & Physiology, as A&P teachers already get an overwhelming number of requests.
-If you want to ask me anyway, you must make it clear what the purpose of the letter is, and you are responsible for providing the additional information that scholarship and EOP letters require.
+If you want to ask me anyway, you must make it clear what the purpose of the letter is, and you are responsible for providing the information listed below, as well as the additional information that scholarship and EOP letters require (it is your responsibility to be aware of the requirements and send me the appropriate information).

 Current requirements for requesting letters: If I do not receive your materials by the due date, it is unlikely I will be able to write a letter for you.
 Requests for recommendations due June – December 2019 must be received by Wednesday, May 15th, 2019.
 All requests for recommendations due January – May 2020 are due by Wednesday, November 27, 2019 to guarantee I can write the letter.
 I may need to limit the total number of letters I can write, so turn in your materials as soon as possible.
 These deadlines are for first-time requests.
 If I’ve already written a letter for you, and you need another, please give me as much lead time as possible.